 Also, the Journal of Pediatric Gastroenterology and Nutrition reports “for an immediate reaction the maternal elimination diet needs to be maintained for only 3 to 6 days.
 If delayed reactions are suspected (eg, allergic proctocolitis), then the diet should be continued for up to 14 days.
 If there is no improvement, then it is likely that diagnoses other than CMPA are the cause of the symptoms and the child should be further evaluated.”

 If we take a step back and think about this we can learn and understand from these studies.
 If cow’s milk protein was still present in breastmilk weeks after consumption, then acute reactions would continue past a few days.
-Chronic reactions would take longer than four weeks to resolve as well.
+Chronic reactions would take longer than two weeks to improve as well.

 Are you scratching your head yet?